 Given the current guidelines for clinical activities of the College of Medicine, all clinical patient care activities, including those involving resident physicians, are conducted under the direct supervision and with the full participation of the attending faculty physician.

-The department participates in a large number of multidisciplinary conferences each week and it is not possible for any resident or faculty member to attend all of them.
+The department participates in a large number of multidisciplinary conferences each week.
 Each faculty member attends those conferences related to his/her area of expertise and coverage.
 Residents are required to attend the multidisciplinary conferences attended by the faculty member supervising their rotation.